-Student Organization officers who have attended finance training have the ability to check out a credit card from the Office of Student Activities.
-The credit card must be returned by the end of the work day and must be accompanied by all receipts from all purchases made.
+Once a purchase request has been submitted on Wheelhouse, Student Organization officers who have attended finance training have the ability to check out a credit card for making purchases from the Office of Student Activities.

+The credit card must be returned by the end of the work day with all receipts from all purchases made.
 At no time may the credit card be used for personal items.
 Depending on what account is being used for purchases, tax may or may not be charged on the credit card.